Danai Gurira: Eclipsed

+Her plays Eclipsed and Familiar received a score of 88 on Show Score which indicate "Excellent" on the platform, For Eclipsed from 570 reviews and Familiar with 119 reviews.

 Film and television

 Gurira starred in the drama film The Visitor in 2007, for which she won Method Fest Independent Film Festival Award for Best Supporting Actress.
 She appeared in the 2008 film Ghost Town, the 2010 films 3 Backyards and My Soul to Take, and Restless City in 2011, as well as the television series Law & Order: Criminal Intent, Life on Mars, and Law & Order.
 From 2010 to 2011, she appeared in the HBO drama series Treme.

-In March 2012, AMC announced on a live broadcast that Gurira would join the cast of their horror-drama series The Walking Dead, the highest rated series in cable television history, in its third season.
-Gurira plays Michonne, a relentless, katana-wielding character who joins a close-knit group in an apocalyptic world.
-Gurira had to learn how to ride horses for the series, which she enjoyed because it was a physical challenge.
-In February 2019, reports emerged that Gurira would be exiting the show once she had filmed her last episodes during the tenth season.
-Gurira's final episode, "What We Become" aired in March 2020, and by the time of her departure, she had been second billed in the opening credits.

 In 2013, Gurira played a lead role in director Andrew Dosunmu's independent drama film Mother of George, which premiered at 2013 Sundance Film Festival.
 Gurira received critical acclaim for her performance as a Nigerian woman struggling to live in the United States.
 In June 2013, Gurira won the Jean-Claude Gahd Dam award at the 2013 Guys Choice Awards.

 Gurira played rapper Tupac Shakur's mother, Afeni Shakur, in All Eyez on Me, a 2017 biopic about the rap star.
-She then starred in Marvel's film Black Panther, which was released in February 2018.
-She played Okoye, the head of the Dora Milaje, the personal bodyguards of the Black Panther, and received critical acclaim for her performance.
-Gurira reprised Okoye in Avengers: Infinity War (2018), Avengers: Endgame (2019), and Black Panther: Wakanda Forever (2022).
+For this movie she received a NAACP Image awards nomination for Outstanding Actress in a Motion Picture.

 In 2020, she signed a deal with ABC Studios.

+Before the 2020 pandemic, a limited series adaptation of Chimamanda Ngozi Adichie's novel Americanah was being produced for HBO MAX with Danai writing the pilot and serving as showrunner and Lupita Nyong'o as the lead actress.
+However, production delays caused by the COVID-19 pandemic forced Nyong'o to drop out of the series over scheduling conflicts, which ultimately led to HBO Max's decision to drop the project.

+She owns a production company called Gurazoo Productions.